How to use a to-do list: Remembering Tasks Is Exhausting

 “Simply writing the tasks down will make you more effective.”

-To-do list and checklist are simple but a very powerful tool for productivity and way for task management.
+To-do list and checklists are simple but very powerful tools for productivity and way for task management.

-Having a list of all your tasks allows to make a plan and better time management.
-But also gives you mind permission to forget.
+Having a list of all your tasks allows making a plan and better time management.
+But also gives your mind permission to forget.